Fellow Since 2000

-This profile was prepared when K.A.V.R Krishnamachari was elected to the Ashoka Fellowship in 2000.
+This description of K.A.V.R Krishnamachari's work was prepared when K.A.V.R Krishnamachari was elected to the Ashoka Fellowship in 2000.

 The New Idea